 - 1: call I5; keep return stack balanced

-- 12: pause ; keep speculation to a minimum
+- 12: pause; keep speculation to a minimum

 - 3: Ifence

 - 4: jmp l2

-- 15: add rsp, 8; assumes 64 bit stack
+- I5: add rsp, 8; assumes 64 bit stack

-- push [eax]; put true target on stack 6:
+- 6: push [eax]; put true target on stack

 - 7: ret

+- 8: Ifence

-and this 1: call [eax]
+and this 1: call \[eax]

 MITIGATION V2-1 (CONTINUED)

 To this:

 1: jmp l9

 12: call 16 ; keep return stack balanced

 I3: pause

 4: Ifence ; keep speculation to a minimum

 5: jmp l3

 16: add rsp, 8 ; assumes 64 bit stack

 7: push [eax] ; put true target on stack

-8: ret L9: call l2
+8: ret 9: Ifence L10: call I2

 Effect: This sequence controls the processor's speculation to a safe known point.
 The performance impact is likely greater than V2-2 but more portable across the x86 architecture.
 Care needs to be taken for use outside of privileged mode where the RSB was not cleared on entry or the sequence can be interrupted.
 AMD processors do not put RET based predictions in BTB type structures.

+Applicability: All AMD processors.
+This workaround might be more complicated for processors that put RET based predictions in BTB structures.

 MITIGATION V2-2

 Description: Convert an indirect branch into a dispatch serializing instruction sequence where the load has finished before the branch is dispatched.
 For instance, change this code:

-1: jmp [eax] ; jump to address pointed to by EAX
+1: jmp \[eax] ; jump to address pointed to by EAX

 To this: